 Corporals – 22″ square – $14.00 each

-Note: While the pre-cuts will never be smaller than these dimensions, they are sometimes larger.
+Note: While the pre-cut linens will never be smaller than these dimensions, they are sometimes larger.

 I will also cut custom sizes.
 Please feel free to ask for prices on custom cuts.

 Preparation of fair linens involves four steps:

 The length of fair linens varies from 2 yards to 6 yards.
 Fair linens can be cut on the dining room table and the hems folded in your lap.
 The process is MUCH easier when done on a large, padded work table because you can pin to it and iron on it.
 I use a 2 foot Golden Ruler to put up the hems on small linens and a 4 foot Golden Ruler for the larger linens.

 Few of us have the opportunity to make more than three or four fair linens in our lifetimes, we don’t have the opportunity to practice often enough to feel fluent in the process.
 Few of us have a large, padded surface to work on.
 And yet, it seems a shame to deny ourselves the pleasure of sewing fair linens just because we haven’t the time, the equipment or the type of work surface we need.
 I do.